mozolin/matter-thread/install/mobile_network.md

 - OpenThread Border Router (nRF52840 USB Dongle)
 - Yandex Hub + Yandex Smart Home for connecting and displaying Matter devices
 - Dedicated Ubuntu computer for creating ESP-Matter firmware for Thread end devices, and to install a virtual machine to use eWeLink CubeOS
-- Office computer with a Wi-Fi connection to the local network
+- Desktop computer or Laptop with a Wi-Fi connection to the local network

 ### Hardware